d1sc0/hellostu.xyz/README.md

 - Simple analytics - Done
 - Properly revisit 404 - done
 - consolidate styles and tidy into global - done

-- bugger around with MDX posts and react components I'll be missing
+- bugger around with MDX posts and react components I'll be missing.
+Done for now!

 - Maybe look at setting up Decap CMS
 - maybe add some sharing buttons or at least a prompt